cmac6/ELK-Stack/README.md

 This ELK server is configured to monitor the Web 1 and Web 2 machines (10.0.0.5, 10.0.0.6)

 We have installed Metricbeat and Filebeat on these machines.

+### Using the Playbook
+In order to use the playbooks, you will need to have an Ansible control node already configured.